 They are still not as crowded as Bentota beach, Negombo and Kalutara.
 If you are a kind of person who values the calm, serene atmosphere and like to have peace of mind, then go to southern Sri Lanka beaches before it gets crowded.

 International hotel chains are slowly starting to build large-scale accommodation hotels along the coast in Galle and southern Sri Lanka, in view of catering to the growing demand.
 With the opening of the International airport and international harbour, Southern Sri Lanka is well on the way to become a major tourist destination in the future.

 The hinterland of down South Sri Lanka has remained much the same as it was in the days when monarchs-in-exile concealed themselves in cave-monasteries or jungle hideouts in its remote recesses or rebel heroes galloped along those devious pathways that momentarily yielded a narrow clearing to be almost immediately curtained off by the thick briars and impenetrable foliage densely growing on either side after they had passed by.

 In those distant times when merchants pluckily plodded in their bullock-drawn carts and wagons to buy and sell the product, they collected from the innumerable villages.
 Today these remote hamlets in Deep South are popular places for Sri Lanka beach tours.
 Large numbers of travellers flock to pristine beaches that invite for a peaceful holiday in Sri Lanka.

-What are the things that you can do on a holiday in southern Sri Lanka?
+Things to do on a holiday in southern Sri Lanka

 You need many days to round up all the places with a visit.
 But with so much of interesting places to visit, southern Sri Lanka was out of the scope of areas that considered being places for a holiday in Sri Lanka.
 Perhaps, it was because of the long distance from the Colombo international airport.
 It had taken as much as 7 hours to reach southern Sri Lanka before the opening of the southern expressway.